 Finally, you’ll have the option of a manual or automatic transmission vehicle.
 Manuals are by far the most common vehicles driven in Scotland, which means you’ll have a more extensive choice if you’re happy to drive one.

-Fuel choices in Scotland
+Fuel choices When Renting a Car in Scotland

 Both gas and diesel are sold by the liter, and gas stations are generally self-service.
 Simply pull up beside a pump and begin filling up your vehicle to the approximate cost/volume you require (there’s no automatic cut-off).
 Payment comes afterward.
 To pay, you’ll need to pop into the on-site shop (they also sell snacks and drinks) and tell the cashier the pump number.
 You can pay by credit card, debit card, or cash (British pounds sterling only).

 If you don’t return your rental vehicle with a full tank of fuel or where it was given to you at, you will be charged to fill it up.
-Rental car companies charge a premium to fill up the tank for you which makes it well worth stopping off at a gas station before returning it.
+Rental car companies charge a premium to fill up the tank for you, which makes it well worth stopping off at a gas station before returning it.

-Navigation systems are also useful because they can provide alternative routes, should they be needed, to take you around congestion hotspots.
+Navigation systems are also useful because they can provide alternative routes, should they be needed, take you around congestion hotspots.
 The most modern versions will give you some indication of the road’s speed limit too – measured in miles per hour just like in the US.

 That’s not to say you need to get the GPS add-on with a rental car.
 If you have a cell phone with a local SIM contract, you’ll be able to access the data network, which means you can use smartphone navigation apps such as Google Maps.

 Alternatively, if you don’t have a local SIM contract and don’t want to spend lots of cash on international roaming, you can download a Google Map to your phone when you are in WiFi.
 If you forget to do this, Edinburgh Airport has free (albeit slow) WiFi to download a map of Scotland to your phone, but make sure you have free space on your phone!